AVR-biosecurity-bioinformatics/freyr/docs/insect_coi.md

 Once you have made your samplesheet `.csv` (it can have any name), upload it to the `inputs` directory.

-### Make your loci parameters file
+### Make your primer parameters file

-The loci parameters (or `loci_params`) file is a `.csv` that conveys information to the pipeline about how to process each type of amplicon found in each sample (ie. those derived from `pcr_primers` in the samplesheet).
-One row should be used per locus/primer pair.
+The primer parameters (or `primer_params`) file is a `.csv` that conveys information to the pipeline about how to process amplicons derived from different PCR primers.
+One row should be used per primer pair.
 A 'default' file can be found at `./inputs/loci_params_default.csv` that contains defaults for 'typical' COI runs, although you should always make sure you don't need to change any of these.

 Every field in the `loci_params` file is currently required and must be specified, so don't remove any of the columns.